DataToolsPro/SnowUDFExcel/README.md

 <br/><b>DAYS:</b> a varchar(10) input that represents the number of workdays to be added to the start date.
 <br/><b>HOLIDAYS:</b> a variant input that represents the holidays that are to be excluded while calculating the workdays.
 </p>
 <p><b>HOLIDAYS Table</b> This UDF was designed under an assumption there is a HOLDIAYS table located within the same schema where the UDF is deployed.
-Please see instructions below for installing the HOLIDAYS table
+Please see instructions for <a href="https://github.com/DataToolsPro/SnowUDFExcel/wiki/Implementing-HOLIDAYS-in-your-Snowflake-environment">Holidays Table Install Instructions</a>
 </p>
 <p><b>Example SQL to Execute WORKDAY UDF</b>
   <br/>